senioritafit/senioritafit.github.io/workout_programs.md

   <div class="six columns">
     <h2>Personalized 12-Week Program</h2>

     Work out at your own pace, at your own time with a custom workout program designed after a free consultation and fitness assessment**.
 Includes strength, cardio, and ab workouts as well as personal nutritional guidance.
+Optional rehabilitation exercises will also be provised if need be.

     <ul>
       <li>Strength, Cardio, Abs</li>
       <li>Weekly Status Check Ups</li>
+      <li>**Fitness Assesments at Vassar College only</li>
       <li>12 weeks for $60  [$5/week]</li>
       <li>Students $48 [$4/week]</li>
     </ul>